 The leg press can isolate the quad muscles to a greater extent compared with the deficit deadlift and front squat.

-If you’re looking for a quad dominant movement that doesn’t fatigue other muscle groups at the same time, then the leg press will be your go to choice.
+If you’re looking for a quad dominant movement that doesn’t fatigue other muscle groups at the same time, then the leg press will be your go to choice (with that said, I wrote an article that talks about how to use your glutes more while leg pressing if you want to make it more glute-focused).

 The leg press is also a less complex movement pattern compared with the other quad exercises listed above.
 Therefore, most people can jump into doing the leg press right away and get an immediate training benefit rather than spending time learning complex technique.